eventflow/EventFlow/Documentation/integration/read-stores.md

 the latest value instead of the entire history, which makes it much easier to store in an efficient manner.

 ## Read model locators

-Typically the ID of read models are the aggregate identity, but sometimes this isn't the case.
+Typically, the ID of read models is the aggregate identity, but sometimes this isn't the case.
 Here are some examples.

 - Items from a collection on the aggregate root
 - Deterministic ID created from event data
 - Entity within the aggregate

 To create read models in these cases, use the EventFlow concept of read model locators, which is basically a mapping from a domain event to a